-The 802.1X authentication on Yealink Skype for Business phones is disabled by default.
+The 802.1X authentication on Yealink Teams IP phones is disabled by default.
 You can configure the 802.1X authentication in one of the following three ways:

-- Configuring 802.1X using configuration files - Configuring 802.1X via web user interface - Configuring 802.1X via phone user interface
+- Configuring 802.1X using Configuration Files - Configuring 802.1X via Web User Interface - Configuring 802.1X via Phone User Interface

-For detailed descriptions of the authentication parameters in configuration files, you can refer to Configuring 802.1X using configuration files on page 4.
+For detailed descriptions of the authentication parameters in configuration files, you can refer to Configuring 802.1X using Configuration Files on page 4.
 When setting up a large number of phones, Yealink recommends using configuration files.
 If you are provisioning a few phones, you can use the web user interface or phone user interface to configure 802.1X feature.